TrebledJ/trebledj.github.io/content/posts/ctf/2023-09-hitcon/2023-09-20-hitcon-2023-the-blade.md

     // -- snip --
     ```

-Notice how 255 bytes are loaded into a `vec`?
+The 255 bytes loaded into a `vec`?
 Guess what?
 That also happens to be a !!shellcode!!!

+- Follow-up question: if this is !!shellcode!!, what does it do? how is it run?

 We can disassemble it with `pwntools.disasm` to get the following ASM.